GEM-benchmark/NL-Augmenter/README.md

 pytest -s --t=<transformation_type>
 ```

+To standardized the code we use the black code formatter which will run at the time of pre-commit.
+To use pre-commit hook, install pre-commit with pip install pre-commit (installed by default if you've followed the above instructions).
+Then run pre-commit install to install the hook.
+On future commits, you should see the black code formatter is run on all python files you've staged for commit.

 ### Submitting

 Once the tests pass and you are happy with the transformation, submit your transformation for review.